bytewax/profiling-time-series-data/README.md

 https://github.com/bytewax/profiling-time-series-data/blob/9b5985e778157b55b2bef412a5cda0cd790d0dc2/dataflow.py#L75

-And are ready to run our program!
+And we are ready to run our program!
 You can clone this repository to your machine and run the following commands:

 https://github.com/bytewax/profiling-time-series-data/blob/1eb17525b41d11b46478fef5ec95693e22bac62e/run.sh#L3